KShebek/cbe504/main.typ

 k_(i)^- / (k_(i)^+) &= C^std exp((Delta G_i^std) / (R T)) gamma_"P "/(gamma_"A " gamma_"B ").
 $<eq:de_donder_deriv1>

-That takes care of part of our expression for the reversibility.
+That takes care of part of our expression for the reversibility given by #ref(<eq:z_relationship>).
-For the latter part, we know that the ratio of concentrations is related to the equilibrium constant.
+For the ratio of concentrations, we know that they must be related to the equilibrium constant.
 Technically, we have made no assumptions about being at equilibrium here.
 As such, we will refer to our ratio of concentrations as a reaction quotient:
 $
 Delta G_i &= Delta G_i^std + R T ln(Q_"a ")\
 Delta G_i &= Delta G_i^std + R T ln(product_j a_(j)^(nu_(i,j))).
 $<eq:dg_nonstandard>
-where $Delta G_i$ is at the reaction conditions (i.e. not necessarily standard state) and $Q_"a "$ is the activity-based reaction quotient, computed in an analogous manner as the activity-based equilibrium constant but without a restriction of being at equilibrium
+where $Delta G_i$ is at the reaction conditions (i.e. not necessarily standard state) and $Q_"a "$ is the activity-based reaction quotient, computed in an analogous manner as the activity-based equilibrium constant but without a restriction of the activities being those at equilibrium.
-We can convert between activities and concentrations via #ref(<eq:activity1>) to arrive at
+We can convert between activities and concentrations to arrive at
 $
 Delta G_i = Delta G_i^std + R T ln((gamma_"P " conc("P")/C^std)/(gamma_"A " conc("A")/C^std gamma_"B " conc("B")/C^std) )\
 conc("P")/(conc("A") conc("B")) = 1/C^std (gamma_"A " gamma_"B ")/gamma_"P " exp((Delta G_i-Delta G_i^std)/(R T))
 $<eq:de_donder_deriv2>

-Now we can use #ref(<eq:de_donder_deriv1>) and #ref(<eq:de_donder_deriv2>), which thankfully simplifies very cleanly to
+Now we can plug both #ref(<eq:de_donder_deriv1>) and #ref(<eq:de_donder_deriv2>) into #ref(<eq:z_relationship>), which thankfully simplifies very cleanly to
 $ z_i = r_(i)^- / r_(i)^+ = exp((Delta G_i^std) / (R T)) exp((Delta G_i-Delta G_i^std)/(R T)) = exp((Delta G_i) /(R T)). $
 By convention, we will define
 $ cal(A)_i equiv -Delta G_i, $
 where $cal(A)_i$ is known as the reaction affinity of the $i$-th reaction step.
 With this, we have
 $ z_i = r_(i)^- / r_(i)^+ = exp(-(cal(A)_i)/(R T)). $<eq:de_donder>
-The same result will hold regardless of the elementary reaction we chose to start with or if we neglected thermodynamic non-idealities.
+The same result will hold regardless of the molecularity of the elementary reaction or if we neglected thermodynamic non-idealities.
-#ref(<eq:de_donder>) is known as the de Donder relation, which is a thermodynamic relationship between the forward and reverse rates of reaction
+#ref(<eq:de_donder>) is known as the de Donder relation, which is a thermodynamic relationship between the forward and reverse rates of reaction.
-Admittedly, there is a clear parallel between the de Donder relation and
-$ K_"a " = k_(i)^+ / k_(i)^- = exp(- (Delta G^std)/(R T)). $
-That said, it must be stressed once more that the de Donder relation is computed from the reaction conditions, not at standard state.

-We can see that $z_i<1$ (i.e. an elementary step proceeds in the forward direction) only if $cal(A)_i>0$ and vice versa.
+We can see that $z_i<1$ (i.e. the reaction proceeds in the forward direction) only if $cal(A)_i>0$ and vice versa.
 Another way to frame this is as
 $ cal(A)_i (r_(i)^+-r_(i)^-) >=0, $
-which is known as de Donder's inequality.
+for a reaction to proceed as-written, which is known as de Donder's inequality.
-For full clarity, there is no direct relationship between $G_i^std$ and the viability of the net reaction proceeding in a given direction.
+For full clarity, there is no direct relationship between $G_i^std$ and the viability of the net reaction proceeding in a given direction --- it only depends on $cal(A)_i$ at the reaction conditions.

+#caution[
+  There is a clear parallel between the de Donder relation and the equilibrium constant:
+$ z_i = r_(i)^- / r_(i)^+ = exp(-(cal(A)_i)/(R T)), quad K_"a " = k_(i)^+ / k_(i)^- = exp(- (Delta G^std)/(R T)). $
+That said, it must be stressed once more that the de Donder relation is computed using the reaction conditions and does not involve a standard state.
+The de Donder relationship also describes a ratio of rates, not rate constants.
+]

 === Ruling Out Reaction Mechanisms